The Witcher 3: Wild Hunt: "Next-Gen" update

 On 14 December 2022, the publisher released the game for the PlayStation 5 and Xbox Series X/S. This version became available as a free "Next-Gen" update for existing owners on PlayStation 4, Windows, and Xbox One, but also could be purchased separately.
 The "Next-Gen" version has been lauded for numerous visual enhancements made to the game, including higher resolution textures and ray-tracing.

 In 2021, video game news site Kotaku had reported that the re-release would include content from mods produced by fans; "HalkHogan", creator of a mod that improves the game's textures, announced that the developer had entered talks to include content from "The Witcher 3 HD Reworked Project" in the release.
 CD Projekt Red confirmed to Kotaku that they had entered talks with mod creators, prompting discussion about why the company, which earned $300 million in 2020, sought out community assistance.

 The updated version was originally scheduled for the second half of 2021, but was delayed to the second quarter of 2022.
 It was originally being developed by Saber Interactive.
 On 13 April 2022, CDPR announced that its in-house development team would be taking over the remaining work and that its release date would be postponed.
 In November, a release date of 14 December 2022 was announced for digital platforms.
 The game was made available for retail on 26 January 2023.

 The "Next-Gen" update included new outfits and a quest inspired by the Netflix series, improved visuals, performance, and bug fixes as well as all previously released downloadable content.
 The re-release was published on schedule, but was criticized for introducing performance issues and bugs.
 Later that day, CD Projekt Red announced that they were investigating the issues and working on fixes.

+Remastered

+On 25 August 2026, during Gamescom 2026 - Opening Night Live, CD Projekt Red announced a remaster of the game titled The Witcher 3: Wild Hunt – Remastered, along with a new trailer and more news on the Songs of the Past expansion.
+The remaster is being co-developed by Yigsoft, a company from Hungary that was founded by modders of the original game in Hungary in 2021 and provided assistance in the development of "Next-Gen" update and the Cyberpunk 2077: Phantom Liberty expansion, as well as heavily contributed to the creation of REDkit, the official modding tool for CD Projekt Red games.
+The remaster will add a lot of improvements to the game, including but not limited to: upgraded visuals, enhanced combat, improved traversal and movement, new witcher signs effects, revamped mount handling, enhanced monster behaviors, a skill tree revamp, transmogrification, expanded photo mode, new finishers and more accessibility options.
+It is scheduled to release on 29 September 2026 for Windows, PlayStation 5, Nintendo Switch 2, and Xbox Series X/S as a free upgrade.
+In addition, Hearts of Stone and Blood and Wine expansion were made available for free for the owners of the base game on the day of the announcement.